The Ray And Tye Noorda Foundation

 • Utah connection helpful but not required: While primarily focused on Utah, RTNF makes national and international grants for exceptionally strong proposals

-• Leverage the feedback opportunity: If declined, requesting feedback can significantly strengthen a reapplication the following year
+• Leverage the feedback opportunity: If the foundation has previously declined to proceed, requesting feedback can significantly strengthen future positioning

-• Demonstrate independence: Show clear plans for financial sustainability without ongoing RTNF dependence—they want to catalyze, not perpetually support
+• Demonstrate independence: Show clear plans for financial sustainability without ongoing RTNF dependence—they want to catalyse, not perpetually support

 References